DATAMATH CALCULATOR MUSEUM

 by TI in September 17, 1971.
 Read the original press release here

-The LE-80 still uses an analogue battery meter to give you the remaining operation time.
+The LE-80 still uses an analogue battery meter to give you an idea about the remaining operation time of the rechargeable battery pack.

 In 1974 Canon introduced with the LD-80 their first pocket calculator with the green VF-Display (Vacuum Fluorescent) and stopped the LE-series.